Henriquehnnm/dotfiles/README.md

 ## Installation

-To use these dotfiles, you can clone the repository and manually link or copy the configuration files to their respective locations.
+To use these dotfiles, you can clone the repository and link or copy the configuration files to their respective locations.

 ## Usage